 We are extremely lucky to work and learn in a large, academic medical center that serves a patient population from a broad geographic and socioeconomic base.
 As a major tertiary center serving a large catchment area, we see breadth and variety while also providing all the care in our own community.
-Burlington is a fantastically livable city - offering much of what a bigger city might offer, but on a much more accessible level.
+Burlington is a fantastically livable city with many offerings but on a much more accessible level compared to a big city.
 Whether your passion is arts, music, food or the great outdoors, there truly is something for everyone.

 It is critical to us that our residents play a major role in important decisions within the residency such as scheduling and curriculum and develop a sense of ownership over our program.
-We strive to achieve balance - in autonomy/supervision, life/work, and education/service - realizing that these can, at times, feel like competing priorities.
+We strive to achieve balance in autonomy/supervision, life/work, and education/service while realizing that these can, at times, feel like competing priorities.
 Our early and successful adoption of the 4+1 block schedule has helped us assure residents have more representative and enjoyable ambulatory weeks.
-Residents are engaged - we have multiple program supported and resident run groups such as our Wellness Committee - focused on program improvements and resident wellbeing.
-We emphasize and encourage a spirit of curiosity - the asking and attempting to answer the big and small questions that come up every day in the course of patient care.
+Residents are engaged in multiple program supported and resident run groups such as our Wellness Committee which focuses on program improvements and resident well-being.
+We emphasize and encourage a spirit of curiosity.
+Our residents, students and faculty are always attempting to answer the big and small questions that come up every day in the course of patient care.

 Possibilities and Passions

-Our residents need to be prepared for multiple career directions, whether in primary care, hospital or subspecialty medicine - in an academic or community environment.
-While our clinical care is highly patient-centered, our approach to resident education - providing the knowledge and skills necessary for success in diverse professional careers - is highly resident-centered.
+Our residents will be prepared for multiple career directions, whether in primary care, hospital or subspecialty medicine in an academic or community environment.
+While our clinical care is highly patient-centered, our approach to resident education including providing the knowledge and skills necessary for success in diverse professional careers, is highly resident-centered.
 Our approachable faculty support a close and cooperative learning and mentoring environment.
 We offer dedicated research time to help residents successfully complete a required research project.
-We support international and away rotations - within in the last year our residents have worked in Alaska, India and Turkey.
+We support international and away rotations and within in the last year our residents have worked in Alaska, India and Turkey.

 We provide a comprehensive conference series, encouraging active learning with the use of audience-response, case-based learning and simulation.
 This includes a dedicated ambulatory curriculum delivered in our resident clinic.
-In addition, we purchase MKSAP and NEJM Knowledge Plus in the 2nd and 3rd years of training for each of our categorical and primary care residents.
-In the ambulatory setting, we have incorporated the Yale Ambulatory Curriculum and Physician Education and Assessment Center teaching modules (developed at Johns Hopkins).
+We purchase MKSAP for all of our residents.
+In the ambulatory setting, we have incorporated the Yale Ambulatory Curriculum into our Wednesday morning teaching session.

 In summary, if you are interested in a University-based medicine residency program that:

-- operates within a tertiary academic medical center that also serves as the community resource for a large community, and
+- Operates within a tertiary academic medical center that also serves as the community resource for a large community